An inexact variable metric proximal linearization method for composite optimization on manifolds: Introduction

-and then retracting $x^k+v^k$ onto the manifold $\mathcal{M}$ with a retraction $R$ to yield the next iterate.
-To the best of our knowledge, this is the first Riemannian type inexact algorithm proposed by inexactly solving strongly convex subproblems, constructed with a variable metric proximal term $\frac{1}{2}\|v\|^2_{\mathcal{Q}_k}$ and the linearization of $F$ at the iterate.
-The PD linear operator $\mathcal{Q}_k$ is introduced to merge conveniently the second-order information of $f$ and $F$ into the subproblems.
-Consider that the Lipschitz modulus of $\nabla\!f$ and $F'$ at the iterates is usually unknown.
-Our method at each iteration searches for a tight upper estimation for them to formulate the PD linear operator $\mathcal{Q}_k$ and simultaneously solves the associated strongly convex subproblem.
-Different from the IRPG in Huang and Wei \cite{Huang2023}, the inexactness criterion for seeking $v^k$ is easily implementable by Remark \ref{remark-alg} (b).
-Unlike the variable metric linear operator $\mathcal{B}_k$ in Wang and Yang \cite{Wang2023,Wang2024}, the PD linear operator $\mathcal{Q}_k$ is not restricted to be from $T_{x^k}\mathcal{M}$ to $T_{x^k}\mathcal{M}$, so its construction avoids the computation cost of projecting onto $T_{x^k}\mathcal{M}$.
+to seek a direction $v^k\in T_{x^k}\mathcal{M}$ with a certain decrease and then yield the next iterate by retracting $x^k+v^k$ onto the manifold $\mathcal{M}$ with a retraction $R$, where $\mathcal{Q}_k:\mathbb{X}\to\mathbb{X}$ is a PD linear operator.
+The introduction of $\mathcal{Q}_k$ is inspired by the work \cite{tao2023inexact}, which on one hand merges the second-order information of $f$ and $F$ into the subproblems to cope with their possible bad scaling, and on the other hand simplifies greatly the solving of subproblems (see Section \ref{sec6}).
+Since the Lipschitz moduli of $\nabla\!f$ and $F'$ at the iterates are usually unknown, our method follows the line in \cite{tao2023inexact} to search for a tight upper estimation for them to formulate the PD linear operator $\mathcal{Q}_k$ and simultaneously solves the associated strongly convex subproblem.
+To our knowledge, this is the first Riemannian type inexact algorithm proposed by inexactly solving strongly convex subproblems, constructed with a variable metric proximal term $\frac{1}{2}\|v\|^2_{\mathcal{Q}_k}$ and the linearization of $F$ at the iterate.
+Different from the IRPG \cite{Huang2023}, the inexactness criterion for seeking $v^k$ is easily implementable.
+Unlike the proximal quasi-Newton methods \cite{Wang2023,Wang2024}, the variable metric linear operator $\mathcal{Q}_k$ is not restricted to be from $T_{x^k}\mathcal{M}$ to $T_{x^k}\mathcal{M}$, so its construction avoids the computation cost of projecting onto $T_{x^k}\mathcal{M}$.
+Our RiVMPL, as an inexact and variable metric version of ManPL \cite{Wang2022}, keeps its goodness to solve strongly convex subproblems, rather than to solve subproblems with the manifold and a highly nonlinear term like RiALM \cite{Xu2024}.